medical journalist, blogger, author

-Charitable donation of low-cost, robust alternatives to first world anaesthesia equipment can chip away at the current situation where five billion people globally lack access to safe anaesthesia.
-I discovered this while researching my article about Lifebox pulse oximetery in Mongolia published in February 2017 by Wellcome Trust Mosaic Science.
+Indeed, charitable donation of low-cost, robust alternatives to first world anaesthesia equipment can chip away at the current situation where five billion people globally lack access to safe anaesthesia and surgery .
+I discovered this while researching the article Lifebox pulse oximetery in Mongolia published in February 2017 by Wellcome Trust Mosaic Science.

 During my stay in Mongolia, I accompanied lead anaesthetist, Dr L Ganbold, to meet the UK ambassador in Ulaanbaatar to ask for British aid to pay for 20 DPA02 anaesthesia machines that could provide the basis of nationwide safe surgery throughout this far-flung country.
 This is already happening elsewhere - see this amazing video about anaesthesia training in Somaliland, made by DPA02 manufacturers, Diamedica.